 Adding More Flavor

 One of the best parts about this recipe, is that it’s easily customizable!
 If you enjoy more mildly sweet applesauce recipes, then leave out the raisins.
-You could even opt for Granny Smith apples for a much tarter version.
+You could even opt for Granny Smith apples for a much tarter version…one of my favorites for this healthy applesauce recipe!

 - Date Sugar: If you want a little more sweetness added to your applesauce recipe, date sugar is a great, whole food option!
 Made from dehydrated and ground dates, date sugar tastes very similar to brown sugar, while being a much healthier option!